SciRooPlot/SciRooPlot/docs/README.md

 ## 📖 Commented code examples
 The following example code snippets with comments illustrate how plots are defined within your SciRooPlot user code.
-This is by no means comprehensive, so also have a look at the available setters in the corresponding header files.
+Since these examples are not comprehensive, to see all the functionality of SciRooPlot also have a look at the available setters in the corresponding header files.

 ```cpp
 #include "PlotManager.h"